WEBPAGE UPDATED Tuesday June 22, 2022

-Oxygen – How much dissolved oxygen do live baitfish and fish need in livewells and bait tanks to be healthy during all day/all night live transports in livewels/bait tanks?
+How much dissolved oxygen do live baitfish and tournament fish really need in livewells and bait tanks to be healthy during all day/all night live transports in livewels/bait tanks?

-PROFESSIONALS USE 100% COMPRESSED WELDING OXYGEN TO TRANSPORT LIVE FISH AND MAINTAIN DO SATURATIONS BETWEEN 100% – 120% DO SATURATION CONTINUOUSLY.
+PROFESSIONALS USE 100% COMPRESSED WELDING OXYGEN OR LOX TO TRANSPORT LIVE FISH AND MAINTAIN DO SATURATIONS BETWEEN 100% – 120% DO SATURATION CONTINUOUSLY.

 Robert is responsible for transporting live tournament C&R redfish, speckled trout and other species to release points at various location along the Texas Gulf Coast including Sea Center Texas.